Prevent Lyme In Dogs Month

-As the snow melts and the temperatures rise above freezing (32 degrees Fahrenheit), deer and other wildlife carrying ticks will come onto lawns more frequently in search of food.
-The Eastern Black-legged tick, also known as the 'deer tick' are most commonly sighted in grassy and woody areas; underneath leaves/ fire logs; on trails; and in home gardens where there are opportunities to feed on warm-blooded mammals.
+The Eastern Black-legged tick, also known as the 'deer tick' is the most common sighted tick species in grassy and woody areas.
+Not only do they tend to hide underneath leaves/ fire logs, but they can be found on hiking trails and in home gardens where there are opportunities to feed on warm-blooded mammals.
 Although they are known as the 'deer tick,' they will also feed on other types of wildlife, pets and humans.

 The Eastern Black-legged tick is the most common tick species in North America carrying the notorious tick-borne disease, Lyme Disease.
-We focus so much on human diagnosis, that we do not consider the fact that dogs and cats getting the disease when they are just as likely to get Lyme than humans.
+We focus so much on human diagnosis, that we do not consider the fact that dogs and cats can be diagnosed with Lyme, too.

 It's important to always groom pets after outdoor playtime and search for ticks that may be hiding in the fur.
 Ticks generally hide on dogs in the following areas: